konflux-ci/image-controller/README.md

 ```
 where:
   - `push-robot-account` is the name of quay robot account in the configured quay organization with write premissions to the repository.
-  - `push-secret` is a `Secret` of dockerconfigjson type that contains image repository access token with write permissions.
+  - `push-secret` is a `Secret` of dockerconfigjson type that contains image repository push robot account token with write permissions.

 ### User defined image repository name

-One may request custom image repository name by setting `spec.image.name` field on the `ImageRepository` object creation.
+One may request custom image repository name by setting `spec.image.name` field upon the `ImageRepository` object creation.
 Note, it's not possible to change image repository name after creation.
 Any changes to the field will be reverted by the operator.

 ---
 **NOTE**

-Image repository name is always prefixed with the `ImageRepository` namespace plus `/`.
+Image repository name is always prefixed with the `ImageRepository` namespace.
+The namespace prefix is separated by `/`.

 ---